GovTechSG/seed-documentation/overview.md

 - TechPass
 - Cloudflare
-- SEED Dashboard
+- Developers' Environment Endpoint Posture (DEEP)

 <!-- tabs:start -->

 ### **TechPass**

-This is the Identity Access Management(IAM) and Single Sign-On(SSO) solution for accessing SGTS and GCC services.
+This is the IAM and Single Sign-On (SSO) solution for accessing GCC and SGTS services.

 ### **Cloudflare**

-The security platform that enforces Zero Trust network access allowing faster and safer connections to the Internet and applications.
-This comprises of the following:<br>- **Cloudflare WARP**: Replaces the traditional VPN clients.<br>- **Cloudflare Gateway**: Blocks and protects from malicious content.<br>- **Cloudflare Access**: Evaluates every request for user identity and device context.
+The security platform that enforces zero zrust network access allowing faster and more secure connections to the Internet and applications.
+This comprises of the following:<br>- **Cloudflare WARP**: An endpoint agent that connects you to the internet utilizing Cloudflare’s 1.1.1.1 DNS while simultaneously optimizing and securing (i.e. encrypting) your connection.
+It leverages massive network of servers across the globe to give you the fastest experience possible, even if your connection is slow, unlike the traditional VPN services.<br>- **Cloudflare Gateway**: A Secure Web Gateway that blocks and protects you from access malicious content.<br>- **Cloudflare Access**: Evaluates every request for user identity and device context.

-### **SEED Dashboard**
+### **DEEP**

 Device management layer of SEED.
 It establishes a robust security baseline automatically​ and prevents insecure or compromised devices from accessing engineering resources.​ DEEP manages the following:<br>- **Microsoft Intune**: Provides device and application management including remote application deployment and selective device wipe.<br>- **Microsoft Defender Advanced Threat Prevention**: Enterprise class vulnerability management, threat detection and response security solution.<br>- **Tanium**: Works with Cloudflare to ensure posture-based conditional access to the endpoint assets.